 Spinalonga is a small island located at the entrance of Elounda lagoon and north of the Gulf of Mirabello.
 It has an area of 85 acres and its maximum height is 53 meters.

 Its original name was Calydon, but the Venetians named it Spinalonga from the Venetian word Spina-Longa, which means long thorn.
 According to a second weaker interpretation, Spinalonga derives its name by paraphrasing "Stin Elounda”, meaning “In Elounda”.
-Another, version tells that the island got its name from a beautiful woman named Longa that was living in the fort.
+Another option tells that the island got its name from a beautiful woman named Longa that was living in the fort.

 Spinalonga belonged to Olounda, which flourished until the 8th century when the threat of Arab pirates forced residents to move away from the beach.
 From the 8th century till the Venetian Period, the city does not appear to have had any significant evolution.

-The building of the Spinalonga fort started in 1574, when the Turks invaded Cyprus.
+The building of the Spinalonga fort started in 1574 when the Turks invaded Cyprus.
 Venetians predicted that Turks would start expanding to the West Mediterranean and decided to build a fort on the island, protecting the whole lagoon of Elounda.
-By this, By building this fort, Venetians would keep pirate and Turkish ships away from the Gulf of Elounda and would ensure the salterns of Elounda.
-The salterns of Elounda were of foremost importance for Venetians, who wanted to continue trading salt in East and West Europe, especially after having lost the salterns of Cyprus.
+This, by building this fort, Venetians would keep pirate and Turkish ships away from the Gulf of Elounda and would protect the salterns of Elounda.
+The salterns of Elounda were of foremost importance for Venetians, who wanted to continue trading salt in East and West Europe, especially after having lost the salt pans of Cyprus.

 Thus, the Venetians built a new powerful fortress above the ruins of the ancient fortress of Olounites, which was designed in accordance with the bastion fortification system, by Genese Bressani and Latino Orsini.
 The first phase of construction lasted from 1579 until 1586.
 Repairs and alterations to the fort were made before and during the Cretan War (1645-1669).
 The temples of St. Panteleimon and St. George were built during that period.
 The fort had a double line of walls and towers and had a total of 35 cannons.